 The Saola Name

-1) The name “saola” in both the Vietnamese Tai language and the Lao language, means “spinning wheel posts”.
-This refers to the paired support posts of textile spinning wheels used in local villages, and saola, the animal, was named this due to its horns, which resemble the spinning wheel posts.
-In the same vein, it is also known as spindle horn.
+1) In both the Vietnamese Tai language and the Lao language, Saola means “spinning wheel posts.”
+This refers to the paired support posts for the textile spinning wheels that are used in local villages.
+It is said that the Saola’s horns resemble these spinning wheel posts.
+The name can also be translated as “spindle-horned.”

-3) The scientific name for the saola is Pseudoryx nghetinhenesis.
-The “Pseudoryx” portion of this classification denotes the animals’ outward similarity to the oryxes of arid Africa and the Arabian Peninsula.
+3) The scientific name for the Saola is Pseudoryx nghetinhenesis.
+The “Pseudoryx” portion of this classification denotes the animals’ physical similarity to the oryxes of arid Africa and the Arabian Peninsula.
 “Nghetinhensis” is an amalgamation of the two Vietnamese provinces in which it was first discovered by scientists.

-4) In reality, Psuedoryx nghetinhensis is a closer relative to cows and buffaloes than antelopes, which oryxes are.
-Nevertheless, all of these animals are members of the Bovidae, a large collection of mammals that includes cattle, goats, sheep, oxen, buffaloes, bison, wildebeests, antelopes, and yaks.
-(Not horses, with which unicorns are most often compared.)
+4) In reality, the Saola is a closer relative of cows than antelopes (of which oryxes are a large species).
+All of these animals are members of the Bovidae family, a large collection of mammals that includes cattle, goats, sheep, oxen, buffaloes, bison, wildebeests, antelopes, and yaks.
+But this family does not include horses, with which unicorns are most often compared!

-5) However, the saola is the sole member of the genus Pseudoryx.
-There has also been some debate as to where to categorize it in species of the subfamilies of Bovidae.
-Anatomically, it seems more cow-like, or bovinae, but outwardly, it would be most readily confused with the members of the Aegodonotia group, such as antelopes and oryxes.
-So, it is being given a special “tribe” name: Pseudoorigini.
+5) The Saola is the sole member of the genus Pseudoryx.
+There has been some scientific debate as to where to categorize it within the subfamilies of Bovidae.
+Anatomically, it’s more cow-like, or bovinae.
+But it could be easily confused with the members of the Aegodonotia group, such as antelopes and oryxes.
+So it is being given a special “tribe” name, Pseudoorigini.

 Discovery of “The Asian Unicorn”

-6) It wasn’t until May of 1992 that the saola became known to the Western world, possibly to those outside of its natural habitat.
+6) It wasn’t until May of 1992 that the Saola became known to the Western world (and possibly to those outside of its natural habitat).

-7) The species was “discovered” in Vietnam by the Ministry of Forestry in Vietnam and World Wildlife Fund (WWF), when representatives saw an unusually long skull with straight horns in a hunter’s home.
-The skull was unlike anything they’d studied.
-It was the first newly discovered large mammal in over 50 years and amongst the most notable zoological revelations of the 20th century.
+7) The species was “discovered” in Vietnam by representatives from the Ministry of Forestry and World Wildlife Fund, when they saw an unusually long skull with straight horns in a hunter’s home.
+The Saola became the first newly discovered large mammal in over 50 years, and is considered amongst the most notable zoological revelations of the 20th century.

-8) Perhaps as surprisingly as the discovery of the skull, a live specimen was not seen (by a scientist) until 1998, when a captive saola was examines by William G. “Bill” Robichaud.
-Over 20 years later, much of our current knowledge of the saola is still based on Robichaud’s observations at that time.
+8) After the discovery of the skull, a live specimen was not seen by a scientist until 1998, when a captive Saola was examined by William G. “Bill” Robichaud.
+Even now, more than 20 years later, most of our Saola facts are based on Robichaud’s observations.
 Unfortunately, the animal died in captivity 15 days later.

-10) For many, the most relevant information from the 1998 and 2010 captures were that saola don’t survive in captivity.
-The last two known captive saola were released back into the wild, and keeping them in captivity was deemed illegal.
-Of course, this has only added to the mystique of the animal, one that cannot be tamed.
+10) Arguablty the most relevant Saola information gleaned from the 1998 and 2010 captures was that the species clearly doesn’t do well in captivity.
+So the last two known captive Saola were released back into the wild, and keeping them in captivity was deemed illegal.
+Of course, this has only added to the mystique of the Asian unicorn, as an animal who cannot be tamed.

 Basic Saola Facts

-12) Saola have distinctive faces with white markings and, particularly, with a white stripe above each eye, resembling eyebrows.
-The fur on the rest of their body is dark brown to red to black, and it is smooth and short.
-The tail of the saola is fluffy and black, and its legs are also black.
-Other white patches appear on its underside and chest.
+12) The Saola has a distinctive face with numerous white marking, including a white stripe above each eye that resembles eyebrows.
+The fur on the rest of their body ranges from dark brown and reddish to black, and it is smooth and short.
+The tail of the saola is black and fluffy, and its legs are also black.
+There are other white patches on the animal’s stomach and chest.

-13) As mentioned, these were the largest mammals discovered by modern science in over 50 years (in 1992).
-They stand just under three feet at the shoulder with a back that goes up a few inches higher than that.
-Measured up to its head, a saola can begin to flirt with five feet tall.
-They weigh somewhere between 176-220 pounds, making them roughly the size of an large white-tailed deer in the US.
+13) Saolas stand just under three feet at the shoulder, with a back that goes up a few inches higher than that.
+Measured up to their heads, these Vietnamese animals can flirt with five feet in height!
+They weigh somewhere between 175 and 220 pounds, making them roughly the same size as a large white-tailed deer.

-14) They have very long tongues, which can extend up to 16 inches.
-Even so, they rarely use it to pull food into their mouths, instead nibbling at the base of leaves till they fall of the branch.
-The extra-long tongues are more often utilized for grooming themselves and swatting flies away from their eyes.
+14) The Saola has a very long tongue, which can extend out up to 16 inches.
+Strangely, they rarely seem to use it in order to pull food into their mouths, instead nibbling at the base of leaves until they fall of the branch.
+Their extra-long tongues are more often utilized for grooming themselves and swatting flies away from their eyes.

-15) Saola also have large maxillary glands (possibly the largest of any existing mammal) that scientists believe are used to mark territory.
-The glands, located on their snouts, secrete a thick, gray-green paste that smells pungent, similar to that of a musk ox.
-The glands are covered by flaps of skin that are sometimes thought to resemble gills.
-The flaps retract a little when a saola is marking territory.
+15) The Saola also has large maxillary glands– possibly the largest of any existing mammal– which scientists believe are used to mark territory.
+Located on their snouts, these glands secrete a thick, gray-green paste that smells pungent (similar to that of a musk ox).
+The glands are covered by flaps of skin that are sometimes thought to resemble gills, which retract when a Saola is marking.

-16) The only known call that a saola makes is a quiet, monotone bleat that lasts about one second.
+16) The only call that a Saola has been observed to make is a quiet, monotone bleat that lasts for about one second.

-17) Saola males are highly territorial and cover a range much wider than females do.
-A male saola, it is believed, mates with females that occupy a smaller space within the male’s territory.
-There will be several females within that space.
+17) Saola males are highly territorial, and cover a much wider range than females do.
+It is believed that each male mates with several females that occupy a smaller space within the male’s territory.

-18) No saola exists in captivity.
-Reportedly, there were 13 in captivity in 1998 (seven in Laos and six in Vietnam), but they all died.
-Following that, at least 20 captivities were known in 2008, and all but two known captive saola have died.
-The two that presumably lived were released back into the wild.
+18) There are no Saola remaining in captivity today.
+There were reportedly 13 in captivity in 1998 (seven in Laos and six in Vietnam), but they all died.
+There were at least 20 in captivity in 2008, and all but two of those died.
+The survivors were released back into the wild.

-20) Saola typically live in wet broadleaf, evergreen (or mixed evergreen-deciduous) forests with little to no dry season.
-They are unique to the Annamite Mountains which stretch along the border of Vietnam and Laos.
-Saola inhabit possibly 15 different pockets of forest in this area and hangout primarily between 1000-3500 feet in altitude.
+20) The Saola typically lives in wet broadleaf, evergreen (or mixed evergreen-deciduous) forests with little to no dry season.
+The Saola population inhabits as many as 15 different pockets of forest in this area, primarily between 1000 and 3500 feet in altitude.

-24) Despite the whole of the saola population being crammed into such a tiny space, they are solitary creatures.
-Couples are sometimes seen, though this is generally a mother and child rather than two mating adults.
-On rare occasions, they have been spotted moving in small groups of three and on up to seven individuals.
+23) One of the world’s most critically endangered species, the Saola is a solitary creature.
+Pairs are sometimes seen, but this is generally a mother and child rather than two mating adults.
+On rare occasions, they have been spotted moving in small herds of three to seven individuals.

-26) Like other bovines, the saola diet is vegetarian.
-The herbivores feed on figs leaves and other leafy plants along river banks.
-They seem to be rather indiscriminate about the plants they eat, but they do have favorites: Schismatoglottis, a non-aromatic tropical flowering plant.
+24) Like other bovines, the Saola diet is completely vegetarian.
+These herbivores feed on ferns, fig leaves, and other leafy plants found along the banks of rivers.
+In fact, they seem to be rather indiscriminate about the plants they eat.
+But they do have favorites, including Schismatoglottis, a non-aromatic tropical flowering plant.

-27) Based on observations from captivity and mixed accounts from villages, scientists think the saola are diurnal.
-In other words, they are active during day and sleep at night.
-Saola are most active in the morning and evening, and they rest in the heat of midday.
-At night, they hide from predators (probably leopards, tigers, and dholes) and rarely feed in the dark.
+25) Based on observations from captivity and accounts from villages, scientists think the Saola are diurnal, or active during the day.
+They’re most active in the early morning and evening, resting in the heat of midday.
+At night, they hide from predators and rarely feed after sunset.

-28) Though the lifespan of a saola is unknown, it is believed to be somewhere in the 8-11-year range.
-Incredibly, this informaton is based on observations of a single animal.
-That said, antelope live to be roughly this age, though cattle and ox—the closer relatives—last about twice as long.
-Obviously, this would also only apply to wild saola as they don’t survive long at all in captivity.
+26) Though the Saola lifespan is unknown, it’s believed to be somewhere in the 8- to 11-year range.
+Incredibly, this informaton is largely based on observations of a single Saola.
+Antelope live to be roughly this age, but cattle and oxen live about twice as long.

-30) The gestation period of saola is thought to be around eight months, and births seem to be just into the regional rainy season, from April to June (in Laos).
-Like other bovines, saola normally give birth to a single, live calf.
+27) The animal’s gestation period is thought to be around eight months, with baby Saola born just into the regional rainy season.
+Like other bovines, the Saola normally gives birth to a single calf.